ddormer/valheim-serverside/README.md

 ### How?

-The dedicated server mod will forcefully take control of the objects in the world and simulate them.
+The dedicated server mod will take control of the objects in the world, allowing the server to simulate them.

 ### Known issues